Trump reignites legal fight over freezing billions in federal funding

 “Is Edward Snowden a traitor to the United States of America This is not a hard question to answer when the stakes are this high,” he continued.

-Instead, Gabbard repeated a canned response that his acts were illegal and that she disagreed with his methods.
+She declined to say.
+Instead, Gabbard repeated that she felt his acts were illegal and that she disagreed with his methods.

-She did back off her support of a pardon.
-In an exchange with GOP Sen. Susan Collins, a key vote on the panel, she said the role of DNI does not have a role in advocating for clemency actions.
+Gabbard did at one point back off her support of a presidential pardon for Snowden, who now resides in Moscow, where he is not subject to extradition treaties.
+In an exchange with Collins, she said the DNI does not have a role in advocating for clemency actions.

 “My responsibility would be to ensure the security of our nation’s secrets,” Gabbard said.
 “And would not take actions to advocate for any actions related to Snowden.”